mtsmn/IoT/getting_started/getting-started-iot-conveyor.md

      You'll need the values for the Organization ID, Device Type, Device ID, and Authentication Token to configure your device to connect to {{site.data.keyword.iot_short_notm}}.
 2. Navigate to the *iot-guide-conveyor-rasp-pi* root of the cloned repository.
 3. Install dependencies and provide the device information.
-Run the *setup.sh* file and enter the details that you copied from the device infomration page when prompted.
+Run the *setup.sh* file and enter the details that you copied from the device information page when prompted.
 ```bash
 ./setup.sh
 ```